 \subsection{Federated Graph Learning}

-FedAvg~\citep{mcmahan2017communication} is the most widely used optimization strategy in federated learning.
-It performs global model aggregation by computing a simple weighted average of the model parameters received from participating clients, where the weights are typically proportional to the size of local training data.
-In this setting, we integrate graph neural networks (GNNs)\citep{kipf2016semi} with FedAvg.
-The aggregation process at round~$t$ is given by Eq.~\ref{eq:FedAvg_aggregation}.
+FedAvg~\cite{mcmahan2017communication} is the most widely used optimization strategy in FL.
+It performs global model aggregation by computing a weighted average of the model parameters received from participating clients, where the weights are typically proportional to the size of local training data.
+In the context of FGL, we integrate GNNs\cite{kipf2016semi} with FedAvg, where the aggregation process at round~$t$ is formulated as:

-where $\tilde{\omega}^{t}$ is the global model at round $t$, $\omega_i^{t-1}$ is the local model from client $i$ in the previous round, $n_i$ is the number of training nodes on client $i$, and $n = \sum_{i=1}^{N} n_i$ is the total number of training nodes.The local update on client $i$ during round~$t$ is defined in Eq.~\ref{eq:FedAvg_local_update_clean}.
+where $\tilde{\omega}^{t}$ is the global model at round $t$, $\omega_i^{t-1}$ is the local model uploaded by client $i$ in the previous round, $n_i$ denotes the number of training nodes on client $i$, and $n = \sum_{i=1}^{N} n_i$ represents the total number of training nodes.
+The local update on client $i$ during round~$t$ is defined as: